MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample8.md

 ![Initial Skeletonization Results (Without Colors)](/images/tutorials/visualization/V8_06.png "Initial Skeletonization Results (Without Colors)")

 Proceed to explore some customization options with the `SoGVRVolumeRenderer` module.
-Open its panel in the *Main* tab, and for a more illuminated rendering, select *Illuminated* as the *Render Mode*.
+Open its panel in the *Main* tab, select *Illuminated* as the *Render Mode*.
 Adjust the *Quality* setting to *0.10* for enhanced visuals.
 Head over to the *Illumination* tab and implement these changes as demonstrated below.

 ![SoGVRVolumeRenderer](/images/tutorials/visualization/V8_07.png "SoGVRVolumeRenderer")